July 29th 1977: The Café Royal (R.S.V.P. Rayner Unwin)

 tracked down today; however, some of the collection would appear to be unique and is unlikely to be encountered elsewhere.

 On a few occasions Charles E. Noad quoted to me from his copies of this ‘publisher's archive’ material, particularly in reference to The Silmarillion; I'm sure there was a wealth of other information besides, but my narrow interest (and questions) probably precluded a broader discussion of material covering Tolkien more widely.
-It's evident that the collection contained more than just externally produced material like press cuttings, it also contained some letters, ‘internal memos’, and the like.
+It is evident that the collection contained more than just externally produced material like press cuttings, it also contained some letters, ‘internal memos’, and the like.
 All of this correspondence, in its original form (if that matters), is now entirely lost.

 In a specific discussion regarding publication of The Silmarillion—and Christopher Tolkien's whereabouts around this time—Noad dug up the following: